Fight Night Champion: Reception

 Fight Night Champion received "generally favorable reviews" on all platforms according to the review aggregation website Metacritic.
 In Japan, where the Xbox 360 version was ported for release on March 3, 2011, followed by the PlayStation 3 version a week later, Famitsu gave it a score of 31 out of 40 for the former console version (and Famitsu X360 gave it three sevens and one eight) and 29 out of 40 for the latter.

 The new concept and direction of the series was highly praised.
 Tom Hoggins of The Daily Telegraph wrote in an early review of the Xbox 360 version, "This is a tough, burly sequel that understands what we want from the blood and sweat of sport it represents", citing its brutality and emotion aspects as a winning factor.
 Hilary Goldstein of IGN also praised these factors in its early review, and praised Champion Mode for carrying the emotional weight of the PS3 and Xbox versions, stating that it gave them "more sense of emotion out of what is usually a soulless experience".

 Eurogamer called the Xbox 360 version the most technically accomplished game in the series, and said that the evolution exceed their expectations "without totally blowing us away".
 GameZone gave the same console version eight out of ten, saying, "No matter what frustrations the game may hold for you, there's no denying this is one pretty package of violence.
 Fight Night Champion is surely one of the best-looking and best-playing games of its kind."
 Edge gave the PlayStation 3 version nine out of ten, saying that the game "has tirelessly rebuilt itself when many expected retirement.
 Cautious improvements from Round 4 - the removal of the cut-man game and automation of recovery - have been confidently reinforced, while ring physics, ragdolls and cloth dynamics are in a different class to the chaotic Round 3."

 Scott Jones of The A.V.
 Club gave the Xbox 360 version an A−, calling it "the best thing to happen to boxing since 1997."
 However, Metro gave the PlayStation 3 version seven out of ten in its early review, saying that the game was "Still the best boxing sim around but the justification for this new sequel is pretty thin, despite a number of minor improvements."

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Fight Night Champion for "Fighting Game of the Year".

 The game topped the sales charts in the UK.